 Black holes play a central role in the general theory of relativity, being found within months of Einstein's field equations.
 The importance of black holes in astrophysics and quantum gravity pertain to the inevitability of their existence, their simplicity and yet their, as yet ununderstood, singularity.
 In these lectures I will review the Kerr family of rotating solutions and their properties, including their Penrose diagram and maximal analytic extension.
 Then I will discuss two topics of current interest in black hole research: The quantum properties of black holes (black hole laws of thermodynics and Hawking radiation) and their stability and quasinormal modes.

 The lecture starts with an overview of gravitational wave astronomy.
 Several lectures are devoted to discussing the properties, sources, and detectors of gravitational waves.
 The foundations of data analysis are introduced.
 Finally, we discuss future prospects and remaining challenges in gravitational wave science.

 A working knowledge of freshman physics (classical mechanics, electromagnetism), and mathematics (advanced calculus, linear algebra) will be assumed.
 Some prior exposure to differential geometry is desirable but not required.

-- B.F.
-Schutz, A First Course in General Relativity
+- Schutz, B., A first course in General Relativity